Skip to main content

 2. Set Conditions:

-• Each filter can be customized using conditions such as “equals,” “not equals,” or “includes” to further refine targeting.
+• Each filter can be customized using conditions such as “equals,” “not equals,” or “includes” to refine targeting further.

 • Example: Use the condition “UTM Source equals ‘Google’” to personalize content for users arriving from Google Ads campaigns.